pieter-van-prooijen/kondoq/README.md

  :github-client-secret "<client-secret>"
  :github-callback-uri "http://localhost:8280/oauth-callback"}

-By default, the server will use  "github-oauth-dev.edn" as a file (register with github create this file yourself).
+By default, the server will use  "github-oauth-dev.edn" as a file (register with github to create this file yourself).

 See [re-frame.md] for the generic re-frame project documentation.